jnhthomp/ClassNotes/LearnWithLeon/36-FancyJSTermsAndNode/36-FancyJSTermsAndNode.md

 (groupings of one or more custom modules)

 ## Not Web APIs, but C/C++ APIs
+Because we are not in the browser
+But C/C++ can be understood by the computer so we use these APIs These are generally much faster than a web api

+Node is fast because C/C++ are fast

 ## Install Node (Review)
 Part of the homework is to setup our environment (aka node)